Western Michigan University

 Hahn has been actively involved in research and evaluation, most recently serving as the senior outcomes research manager for Spectrum Health in Grand Rapids, Mich.
 Prior to that, she served as coordinator of the Midwestern Geriatric Education Center and assistant professor in the physician assistant program at Midwestern University.
 She held research and leadership roles at the Joint Commission on Accreditation of Healthcare Organizations and leadership roles at several geriatric-related organizations.

 Hahn has held part-time instructional positions at the University of Wisconsin–Parkside, University of Minnesota and Western Michigan University.
 In addition to her current role at Western Michigan University, she is president of Jan Hahn Consulting, specializing in evaluation, planning and organizational improvement services.

-Under her previous name, Janet S. Severance, Hahn published a number of professional articles.
+Hahn has published a number of professional articles (including with former last name, Severance).
 These have appeared in the Journal of Community Health Nursing, Evaluation and the Health Professions, Seniors Housing and Care Journal, Gerontology and Geriatrics Education, Southwest Journal on Aging, Caring Magazine, The American Journal of Alzheimer's Care Facilities and Related Disorders Research, and Sociological Quarterly.